PLPAcademy/day-3-assignment-Drvoom/README.md

 B) Only MySQL Server
 C) MySQL Server and MySQL Router
-D) MySQL Workbench and MySQL Utilities
+D) MySQL Workbench and MySQL Utilities ans .
+A) MySQL Server, MySQL Workbench, and MySQL Shell

 What is the purpose of setting a root password during MySQL installation?